eliben/pycparser/README.txt

 Which version of C does pycparser support?
 ------------------------------------------

-At the moment, ``pycparser`` supports ANSI/ISO C89, the language described by Kernighan and Ritchie in "The C Programming language, 2nd edition" (K&R2), with only selected extensions from C99.
-The currently supported C99 features are:

-* Allowing a comma after the last value in an enumeration list

-Additionally, since ``pycparser`` lets you use your own C preprocessor (``cpp``), C99 features implemented in the preprocessor (such as variadic macros or ``//`` comments) can be supported in a manner transparent to ``pycparser``.
+``pycparser`` aims to support the full C99 language (according to the standard ISO/IEC 9899).
+This is a new feature in the version 2.x series - earlier versions only supported C89.
+For more information on the change, read `this wiki page <http://code.google.com/p/pycparser/wiki/C99support>`_.

 ``pycparser`` doesn't support any GCC extensions.

 What grammar does pycparser follow?
 -----------------------------------

-``pycparser`` very closely follows the ANSI C grammar provided in the end of K&R2.
-Listings of this grammar (often in Yacc syntax) can be easily found by a simple web search.
-Google for `ansi c grammar` to get started.
+``pycparser`` very closely follows the C grammar provided in the end of the C99 standard document

 What is an AST?